+Antonelli, C. Link, A. (eds.), Assessing Technology and Innovation Policies, Routledge, London.

 PREFACE

 TOWARDS A NEW KNOWLEDGE POLICY

 CRISTIANO ANTONELLI

 DIPARTIMENTO DI ECONOMIA E STATISTICA COGNETTI DE MARTIIS UNVERSITA’ DI TORINO AND COLLEGIO CARLO ALBERTO

 The generation and exploitation of knowledge have become the cornerstone of advanced economic systems.
 The fast globalization of both product and capital markets occurred since the end of the 20thcentury has pushed advanced countries to identify knowledge as the key factor upon which to base their competitive strength.
 Advanced countries have progressively shifted away from the manufacturing sector, and especially from the traditional low-tech sectors and thus have experienced fast growth of the new knowledge intensive business sectors.
 Knowledge is at the same time the output of a dedicated activity and a key input into the production of new knowledge as much as of all the other goods.
 The division of labor in the generation of new knowledge has been increasing with the identification of multiple layers of specialization.
 The generation of knowledge as a final and an intermediary good has been itself “industrialized”.
 New information and communication technologies have provided the basic infrastructure to the activities that are at the base of the generation and exploitation of knowledge.